nosas/blog/keras_tuner_tensorboard/article.md

 More details on each tuner can be found in [this article](https://neptune.ai/blog/hyperband-and-bohb-understanding-state-of-the-art-hyperparameter-optimization-algorithms).
 Additionally, refer to the [KerasTuner documentation](https://keras.io/api/keras_tuner/tuners/) for API details.

-My preferred tuning method is to first perform a `RandomSearch` with a large number of trials (100+).
+My preferred tuning method is to first perform a `RandomSearch` with numerous trials (100+).
 Each trial samples a random set of hyperparameter values from the search space.
-The goal is to find the best hyperparameter values that minimize (or maximize) the objective - in our case, the goal is to minimize the validation loss.
+The goal is to find the best hyperparameter values that minimize (or maximize) the objective – in our case, the goal is to minimize the validation loss.

 ```python
 from kerastuner import RandomSearch